BPerezLamarque/Scripts/README.md

 These scripts are derived from [Frédéric Mahé's metabarcoding pipeline](https://github.com/frederic-mahe/swarm/wiki/Fred's-metabarcoding-pipeline) and are mainly using [VSEARCH](https://github.com/torognes/vsearch).
 They are composed of 4 steps: Step 0 prepares a database for the taxonomic assignation, Step 1 merges the paired-end reads, Step 2 demultiplexes the sequences (i.e. assigns each read to its sample), and Step 3 performs the clustering.

-**Contact:** Benoît Perez-Lamarque, benoit.perez.lamarque@gmail.com

 ## Scripts for Running methods to detect vertical transmission

-The folder  `Comparing_methods_vertical_transmission` contains the functions to test for vertical transmission in host-associated microbiota.
+The folder  `Comparing_methods_vertical_transmission` contains the amended functions to test for vertical transmission in host-associated microbiota.
 The file `functions_parafit_paco.R` contains the functions to run ParaFit and PACo and a corresponding tutorial can be found in the script `example_parafit_paco.R`.
 A tutorial for running HOME is available at https://github.com/BPerezLamarque/HOME/.
 And a tutorial for running ALE is available at https://github.com/ssolo/ALE/.

 ## Scripts for *Ariamnes* microbiota analyses